ANKerD/1brc/README.md

 For the record, I noticed some performance loss when removing the power cable and running just on battery so from now on every benchmark will be run with the cable connected.

-Keeping all the above compile-time optimizations except for PGC and on top of that taking the following steps allowed me to cut runtime significantly.
+Keeping all the above compile-time optimizations except for PGO and on top of that taking the following steps allowed me to cut runtime significantly.

 1. replacing the data structure from BTreeMap to HashMap
 2. use itertools to sort the keys.